Simplewealth Review 2023 – Pros & Cons

 Security

-Finally, let’s look at the security of using Simplewealth.
+Finally, we look at the security of using Simplewealth.

 I did not find much about the technical security of Simplewealth.
 They are sharing that they follow Swiss standards for data protection.
 I have not found any record of a security issue with them.
 But they are relatively new and do not seem very well-known, so this does not tell us much.